azazel7/BigData-Lab/installation_guides/guide.md

    Apache Spark uses the language Scala which requires the Java Platform to run.
 If java is not already installed on your system, you can easily install it using conda.
-   To check whether java is installed use `java -version`, and to install the java platform if necessary you can use the command: `conda install -y openjdk`.
+   To check whether java is installed use `java -version`, and to install the java platform if necessary you can use the command: `conda install -y <URL to java file>`.
-   OpenJDK is a free and open-source implementation of the Java Platform
+   OpenJDK is a free and open-source implementation of the Java Platform **NOTE: For PySpark to run successfully, JDK8 is required.
+Please select the OpenJDK8 file that corresponds to your OS from here https://anaconda.org/anaconda/openjdk/files**
 3. Execute the command `pyspark` to start the PySpark interpreter.
 4. Run the following commands: